Downtown Parking Management Updates

 If the goal is to "make parking easy for all users to navigate our downtown parking system", how is this inclusive of those who can't afford to park?
 What will be the boundary radius for paid parking vs free street parking that the less financially stable can still enjoy the area?
 Will time-limited parking still be free, and what is the ratio of paid parking vs time-limited.
 Both of these feel like barriers.

-LEV asked about 2 months ago
+LEV asked 5 months ago

 Parking Services is reviewing the boundaries of the paid parking area and may add time limits within that zone.
 There will still be free, time-limited parking in and around downtown, and that area will be larger than the proposed paid parking zone.